 5. Prevent Deformity.

 “Reduction” means pulling the bones back into place.
 This can be done “Closed” in which no cut is made and a plaster or splint is applied or “Open” where a cut is performed and the bones are directly repositioned.
 An open reduction often requires the use of wires or plates and screws.

 A closed reduction alone is rarely performed for a Boxer’s fracture because it is unstable once the bone has been realigned ( due to crushing of bone at the fracture site).
 It may be combined with the insertion of wires through the skin.

-allows immediate movement of the finger after the surgery which is desirable to prevent stiffness
+An open reduction with a plate allows immediate movement of the finger after the surgery which is desirable to prevent stiffness.

 The major indication to operate on a Boxer’s fracture is if the little finger is significantly rotated and is affecting the function of the ring finger.